teambit/bit/scopes/dependencies/dependency-resolver/dependency-resolver.docs.md

 It does so by integrating dependency configurations set by various extensions (primarily the workspace) with the component's parsed `import`/`require` statements.
 In addition to that, the Dependency Resolver offers an efficient API to manually modify the generated graph using policies that can be applied on groups of components.

+Dependencies are also installed via the Dependency Resolver which in turn, operates and directs your package manager of choice.

 #### Features

 - **Auto-generated dependency graph**: